-Holland Bloorview's Parent Support Network - Monthly, family-led, support-based events.
-For more information contact Stephanie at smoynagh@hollandbloorview.ca.
-Please visit our VirtualWorkshops and Events Calendar for more information opportunities to connect with families through Holland Bloorview.
+Holland Bloorview's Parent Support Network

+- Monthly, family-led, support-based events.
+For more information contact Stephanie at smoynagh@hollandbloorview.ca. - Please visit our Virtual Workshops and Events Calendar for more information opportunities to connect with families through Holland Bloorview.

-Partners for Planning (P4P) - Can help you find many ways to connect with other families during this time of physical distancing.
+Partners for Planning (P4P)

+Can help you find many ways to connect with other families during this time of physical distancing.
 These include:

-- Find a Family Support Network in your Community

-- COVID-19 Managing the Next Wave: Connecting Virtually with other Families

-- Learn more information about accessing different technology platforms to stay connected Here.
+- Find a Family Support Network in your Community - COVID-19 Managing the Next Wave: Connecting Virtually with other Families - Learn more information about accessing different technology platforms to stay connected here.

-For Children and Youth (All Ages):
+For Children and Youth (All Ages)

+Abilities Centre

-Abilities Centre - Has virtual activities that are fully inclusive with fun variations.
-More details are available Here.
+Offers virtual activities that are fully inclusive with fun variations.
+More details are available here.
 To register: Please contact Adam Fitzpatrick at 905-665-8500 ext.
-222. Please that programs may cost a fee.
+222. Please note that programs may cost a fee.

-Erin Oak Kids - has a number of links to hands-on tools for families to use with their children while at home, through their Virtual Learning Hub including:

-- Interactive Activities & Physical Play - Augmentative and Alternative Communication Tools
+Erin Oak Kids

+Provides links to hands-on tools for families to use with their children while at home, through their Virtual Learning Hub including Interactive Activities & Physical Play, Augmentative and Alternative Communication Tools

-Play at Home (Jumpstart) - Fun activity ideas to help keep kids active at home and guided videos featuring Olympic and Paralympic athletes.
-More details available Here.
+Play at Home (Jumpstart)

+Fun activity ideas to help keep kids active at home and guided videos featuring Olympic and Paralympic athletes.
+More details available here.

-Unstoppable Kids Daily Challenge (Jay's Care Foundation)- Work through as many of the challenges as you can.
+Unstoppable Kids Daily Challenge (Jay's Care Foundation)

+Work through as many of the challenges as you can.
 Submit photo proof to potentially win prizes.
-More details available Here.
+More details available here.

-Toronto Public Library - Runs regular Story Time and Virtual Circle Times for children, information about 38 Ways to Use the Library from Home and many other virtual programs.
-More details available Here.
+Toronto Public Library

+Offers Story Time and Virtual Circle Times for children, information about 38 Ways to Use the Library from Home and many other virtual programs.
+More details available here.

-Workout of the Day (YMCA Niagara) - Follow along to workout videos.
-More details and a variety of options, including gentle stretching and chair yoga available Here.
+Workout of the Day (YMCA Niagara)

+Follow along to workout videos.
+More details and a variety of options, including gentle stretching and chair yoga available here.

-For Children 0-6 years:
+For Children 0-6 years

+EarlyON Centres

-EarlyON Centres - EarlyON centres offer free programs for families and children from birth to 6 years old across Toronto and Ontario.
-They are now running a great number of virtual programs.
-You can learn and play with your child, meet people and get advice from early childhood professionals.
-Find a virtual EarlyON programming Here.
+- EarlyON centres offer free programs for families and children from birth to 6 years old across Toronto and Ontario.
+They are now running a great number of virtual programs. - You can learn and play with your child, meet people and get advice from early childhood professionals.
+Find a virtual EarlyON programming here.
 Check out examples of virtual program schedules from Macaulay Child Development Centre and Mothercraft.

-You can find virtual EarlyON programs in lanuages other than English, including French, Hindi, Mandarin, Punjabi, Spanish, Urdu and more.
+You can find virtual EarlyON programs in languages other than English, including French, Hindi, Mandarin, Punjabi, Spanish, Urdu and more.

-Holland Bloorview's Family Circle Time - Check out 5 videos of song circles to help your children have fun, connect and work on early transitional life skills.
-You can find all 5 on Holland Bloorview's YouTube channel available Here or choose a Family Circle Time below:
+Holland Bloorview's Family Circle Time

+Check out 5 videos of song circles to help your children have fun, connect and work on early transitional life skills.
+You can find all 5 on Holland Bloorview's YouTube channel available here or choose a Family Circle Time below:

 - Family Circle Time with Wayne and Isabel

-- Family Circle Time with Wayne and Sue
+- o Family Circle Time with Wayne and Sue

-- Family Circle Time with Wayne and Michelle
+- o Family Circle Time with Wayne and Michelle

 - Family Circle Time with Wayne and Mary

-- Family CIrcle Time with Wayne and Sylvia
+- Family Circle Time with Wayne and Sylvia

-For Youth and Young Adults:
+For Youth and Young Adults

-ConnectABILITY - Has a section of their website focused on COVID-19 Resources.
-Find links on their website including
+Has a section of their website focused on COVID-19 Resources

-- A chatroom called Let's Connect for individuals and families to ask questions, share experiences and connect with others. - A list of Virtual Connections and Online Programming across communities

-A fun way to stay connected through deliveries like a letter or a postcard.
+- Chatroom called Let's Connect for individuals and families to ask questions, share experiences and connect with others. - List of Virtual Connections and Online Programming across communities - Fun ways to stay connected through deliveries like a letter or a postcard.
 Sign up up through Friendly Connections

-Corbrook (through ConnectABILITY.ca) - Free workshops that offer the opportunity to gain new skills, explore various topics of interest, meet new people and expand your horizons!
-Topics may include: Mindfulness, Arts and Crafts, Money Management, Pre-Employment Training, Yoga and Fitness, Cooking and more!
-More details available Here.
+Corbrook (through ConnectABILITY.ca)

+Free workshops that offer the opportunity to gain new skills, explore topics of interest and meet new people.
+Topics may include: Mindfulness, Arts and Crafts, Money Management, Pre-Employment Training, Yoga and Fitness, Cooking and more.
+More details available here.
 To register contact: louise.scott@corbrook.com irene.cvetkovski@corbrook.com